March 10, 2026

 - Your EB-1 China priority date is near current or recently became eligible under the filing chart

-- You are in EB-2 China and wondering whether an EB-1A or case upgrade is worth exploring
+- You are in EB-2 China and wondering whether an EB-1A upgrade or case strategy change is worth exploring

 - You may be eligible to file I-485 and want to avoid a last-minute document scramble

-In these situations, waiting for another month of bulletin movement is often the wrong move.
-The better move is to prepare before the next wave of demand hits.
+In these situations, waiting for the next bulletin is usually the wrong move.
+The better move is to prepare now — before the next wave of demand hits and before appointment slots for medical exams and document preparation disappear.

 What we think most China applicants should do next

-If we had to reduce this month’s bulletin into practical guidance, it would be this:
+If we had to compress this month's bulletin into practical guidance, it would be this:

-- If you are EB-1 China: stay proactive, because forward movement creates opportunity.
+- If you are EB-1 China: stay proactive.
+Forward movement creates opportunity — but only if you are ready to act.

 - If you are EB-2 China: do not confuse slow movement with no strategy.
-This is the time to evaluate alternatives and strengthen your file.
+This is the time to evaluate alternatives, strengthen your case, and prepare for the window when it finally opens.

-- If USCIS allows Dates for Filing: treat that as a tactical window, not just a technical detail.
+- If USCIS allows Dates for Filing: treat that as the tactical opportunity it is, not a technical footnote.

-This is exactly where experienced strategy matters.
 The bulletin is only one part of the picture.
-The bigger question is how to use it to your advantage.
+The bigger question is how to use it to your advantage — and that is where strategy comes in.

 Bottom line

 March 2026 brought real but uneven news for China-born applicants.
 EB-1 saw useful movement.
 EB-2 remained frustrating.
-USCIS’s use of the filing chart may create meaningful opportunities for some applicants—but only if you are ready to act.
+USCIS's use of the filing chart creates meaningful opportunities for some applicants — but only if you are ready to file.

 If you are unsure how this bulletin affects your specific case, book a free consultation.
 We can help you understand whether you should file now, wait, or pivot your strategy.